j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 |  v1.0   | 01/14/2023 | <li>Recover shortcut in the “Start menu” from a static list</li> |  https://aka.ms/ASRAddShortcutsV1 |

 ### Notes
 **#1:**  This script works best with Powershell 5.x.
-Some versions of Powershell 7.x have limitations.
+The script has encountered issues with some versions of Powershell 7.x.
 If you encounter an issue with Powershell 7.x, please consider running this script with Powershell 5.x.